getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

   ``INIT``, ``GET``, ``SET``, ``RDATTR`` or ``FUNC``.
-The keyword ``INIT`` means that this is the description of a constructor of an object. ``RDATTR`` is for a short method allowing to get an attribut of an object. ``GET`` is for a method of an object which does not modify it. ``SET`` is for a method which modifies an object and ``FUNC`` is for the sub-command of a function list.
+The keyword ``INIT`` means that this is the description of a constructor of an object. ``RDATTR`` is for a short method allowing to get an attribute of an object. ``GET`` is for a method of an object which does not modify it. ``SET`` is for a method which modifies an object and ``FUNC`` is for the sub-command of a function list.